AdobeDocs/campaign-web.en/help/v8/email/use-visual-fragments.md

 ---
 # Add visual fragments to your emails {#use-visual-fragments}

 You can use a visual fragment in an [email delivery](get-started-email-designer.md), or in a [content template](use-email-templates.md).
+Steps are detailed below.

 >[!NOTE]